inspircd/docs/docs/3/commands/_cmd_restart.md

 Restarts the local server.
 The `<server>` parameter MUST match the name of the local server.

-This command is only usable by server operators with DIE in one of their `<class>` blocks.
+This command is only usable by server operators with RESTART in one of their `<class>` blocks.

 #### Example Usage